aaron7/spotifybackup/README.md

 =============
 [![Build Status](https://travis-ci.org/aaron7/spotifybackup.svg?branch=master)](https://travis-ci.org/aaron7/spotifybackup)

-spotifybackup is a simple command line tool to backup your Spotify saved tracks and playlists.
+spotifybackup is a fast and simple command line tool to backup your Spotify saved tracks and playlists.
+It saves all track information.

 This application uses [go-oauth2webflow](https://github.com/aaron7/go-oauth2webflow) to authenticate with Spotify automatically through your system browser.

-All information about your saved tracks will be saved to a file called `saved_tracks.json`.
+All information about your saved tracks and playlists will be saved to a file called `spotify_backup.json`.
+This file can be large due to the amount of track information stored in each playlist.

 ### Instructions